-Since inception and over the latest 10 and five-year periods, the Fund has outperformed its benchmark, and its returns have exceeded CPI inflation.
+Since inception and over the latest 10 years, the Fund has outperformed its benchmark.
+The Fund has performed in line with its benchmark over the last five years and its returns have exceeded CPI inflation for all three periods.
 The Fund aims to take no greater risk than its benchmark.
 The maximum drawdown and lowest annual return numbers, in the 'Performance net of all fees and expenses' table, show that the Fund has successfully reduced downside risk in periods of negative market returns.